jspricke/radicale-remind/README.rst

 =======================

 Radicale storage backends providing a two way sync for Remind, Abook and Taskwarrior.
-Remind files included from the main fail are exported as individual iCal calendars, Taskwarrior projects as individual iCal todo lists.
+Remind files included from the main file are exported as individual iCal calendars, Taskwarrior projects as individual iCal todo lists.
 Also see the limitations sections for `Remind limitations
 <https://github.com/jspricke/python-remind#known-limitations>`_ and